-- 1. NBME Internal Medicine Sub-internship Exam (you must pass to pass the clerkship) - 2.
-Compliance with CDCS data entry of at least 55 new patient encounters, 2/3 of which must be moderate to full involvement (pass/fail) - 3.
+- 1. NBME Advanced Clinical Examination in Internal Medicine (you must pass to pass the clerkship) - Compliance with patient log data entry of at least 55 new patient encounters, 2/3 of which must be moderate to full involvement (pass/fail) - this must be completed by 5 pm on the last day of the block - 3.
 Submission of self-assessment by the end of Week 1 (pass/fail) - 4.
 Case mix of patient problems as listed above with supplementation using CDIM cases (pass/fail) - 5.
 Presentation of patient safety case to clerkship director (pass/fail) - 6.
-Faculty evaluations and clerkship director evaluations - 7.
+Faculty evaluations and clerkship director evaluations documenting competency in all required domains. - 7.
 Professionalism (pass/fail)